Topological properties of multilayer magnon insulators

 \section{Conclusion}

 In summary, we have studied the topological response of a multilayer configuration of hexagonal lattices stacked on top of each other in an ABC arrangement.
-Our calculation encompasses two different multilayer scenarios as characterized by their DMI interactions.
+Our calculation encompasses two different multilayer scenarios as characterized by their DMI interactions, only.
+While in general there may also be a pseudo-dipolar interaction term in the Hamiltonian, this term is not important for the class of systems considered here, and is therefore left for future study.
 We can have an all TMI system or another in which there is a combination of TMI-FM-TMI layers.
 For each of these setup, the observed topological phase transitions (manifested as jumps in the thermal Hall behavior) can be tuned by changing either the interlayer exchange interaction or DMI parameters.
 In an all TMI configuration the trilayer displays a jump in its thermal Hall conductance, while the bilayer does not.
 This even-odd jump response holds true beyond the bi- and trilayer.
 Thus, we propose a topological asymmetry layer experiment (TALE).
 By performing TALE one can decide whether an an asymmetric (even layered) or symmetric (odd layered) has been fabricated during the layering process.
 Such an experiment could potentially offer device fabrication physicists an additional means to characterize few-layered topological multilayer systems, besides the standard available methods~\cite{Mak2019}.
 We observe several topological phase transitions which are experimentally feasible since $J_z$ could be tuned ex-situ through various methods~\cite{Li2019,Song2019} allowing a continuous measurement through the TPT.
 The possibility to observe topological proximity effect and the presence of jumps distinguishing odd and even layers makes few-layered bosonic topological magnon systems an exciting playground to verify and apply fundamental concepts.

+Authors' note: During the writing of this article the authors become aware of a similar work wherein multilayers of dissimilar DMI were shown to host novel topological states in the form of chiral hinge magnons \cite{mook2020chiral}.

 \FloatBarrier